 Film Funds

 Studied at the Faculty of Philology in Skopje – English major.
 She is part of the Film Industry Department at the North Macedonia Film Agency since 2011.
-Has been in charge of promotion of national film production both nationally and internationally and monitoring film festival realization.
-Has experience of organizing events of various formats, ranging from one-day training sessions to international conferences and festivals.
+Has overseen the promotion of national film production both nationally and internationally and has been in charge of monitoringfilm festival realization.
+Has extensive experience of organizing events of various formats, ranging from one-day training sessions/workshops to international conferences, and festivals.

 Chris was appointed CEO of the Croatian Audiovisual Center (HAVC) on 1 May 2019.